-In 1982 the General Post Office in New York City has renamed the James Farley Post Office in recognition of his work as Postmaster General.
+In 1982, the General Post Office in New York City was renamed the James Farley Post Office in recognition of his work as Postmaster General.

 James Farley was a giant of US politics and commerce.
 One of the first Roman Catholics to rise to national political prominence, the kingmaker who launched FDR to the presidency, and the man who brought Coca Cola to Europe.
 Not a bad legacy for a boy from Ballinaskerry, County Meath.